OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration_deployment.rst

 -------------------------------

 Let's say you are configuring modules on your local machine (how to do this please read the :ref:`modules configuration document <configuring_module-20190910>`).

-After your are done, you have prepared files in `var/configuration/shops/` directory.
+After your are done, you have prepared files in the :file:`var/configuration/shops/` directory.

 Dealing with environment files
 ------------------------------

 Let's assume you have OXID eShop with Module Template module and you want to deploy your configuration from your development environment to staging environment.
-All settings in both environments are the same except and ``oemoduletemplate_Password``.
+All settings in both environments are the same, except ``oemoduletemplate_Password``.

 So you would need all the time after deployment to change these values as configuration files would be overwritten.

-To solve this problem, `environment` feature was introduced.
+To solve this problem, the `environment` feature was introduced.

 Environment files overwrite settings which are already described in configuration files located in :file:`var/configuration/shops/` directory.

-To use this feature you need to create the directory :file:`var/configuration/environment` and put stripped down contents of a module configuration file :file:`var/configuration/environment/shops/<shop-id>/modules/<module-id>.yaml` in there.
-Here you may configure environment specific values, for example credentials for payment providers.
+To use this feature, create the :file:`var/configuration/environment` directory and put stripped down contents of a module configuration file :file:`var/configuration/environment/shops/<shop-id>/modules/<module-id>.yaml` in there.

+Here, you may configure environment specific values, for example credentials for payment providers.

-So to solve the problem described in the beginning of the section follow these steps:
+So to solve the problem described in the beginning of the section, follow the following steps:

-1. On staging environment (assuming it's main shop with id `1` and the module id is `oe_moduletemplate`) file with the name of the module id inside the :file:`var/configuration/environment/shops/1/modules` directory.
+1. On the staging environment (assuming it's main shop with id `1` and the module id is `oe_moduletemplate`), create a file with the name of the module id inside the :file:`var/configuration/environment/shops/1/modules` directory.
 2. Copy and paste the part of your module settings from :file:`var/configuration/shops/1/modules/oe_moduletemplate.yaml` to :file:`var/configuration/environment/shops/1/modules/oe_moduletemplate.yaml`.